marcuscraske/marcuscraske-dot-com/content/blog/2025-12-09-smart-home-rebuild/_index.md

 - `192.168.5.0/24` - for allocating IPs to services for external ingress.

-This enables putting the cluster on an isolated VLAN in the future if needed, and avoids potential clashes from the various guests and devices on the main IP address pool.
+This enables putting the cluster on an isolated VLAN in the future if needed, and avoids potential clashes from the various guests and devices on the rest of the network (non-k8s).

 With a Mikrotik router, you just need to setup an address list (this will automatically create the routing between any other IP lists):